nickovchinnikov/tts-framework/docs/dev/problems_and_fixes.md

 Inside the `AcousticModule` I have the `pitches_stat`, parameter, it's required for the audio generation and `PitchAdaptor.
 Without the new weights that keep-in-track `pitches_stat``, it's not possible to generate the waveform or mel-spectrogram.

+### Latest changes in PitchAdaptor, now I have PitchAdaptorConv!
+`PitchAdaptorConv` is much more effective and during the training I found out the best performance and quality compare to the `PitchAdaptor` based on `Embeddings` idea.

 ## Problems

 ### FIXME: Step param!

 I have a `step` parameter, it requires the future investigation.
 Maybe I need to add this param to the model step with `self.register_buffer`.
 It's required for the [FastSpeech2LossGen](../training/loss/fast_speech_2_loss_gen.md)
 Possible training issue!

+#### Done: fixed with `self.global_step`